 The aim of the priority action was to check compliance with food law provisions regarding pesticide residues in organic spices from Asia that are sold online.
 This priority action was carried out by the BAVG with the involvement of technical experts from the Agency for Health and Food Safety (AGES) with a focus on pesticide residues and possible indications of "food fraud", i.e. the deliberate deception of consumers through inferior or falsely declared products:

-Result of the inspection campaign: Of the five samples ordered and inspected online, two were objectionable, one of which was classified as harmful to health and therefore "not marketable".
+Result of the inspection campaign: Of the five samples ordered and inspected online, two were objected to, one of which was classified as "unsafe" and therefore "unfit for human consumption".
+Furthermore, both samples were rejected due to inadequate or misleading labelling.
 This corresponds to a complaint rate of 40 per cent.
-The sample that was assessed as "unsafe" under food law contained pesticide residues above the maximum residue level.
 In the three samples that were not objected to, pesticide residues below the permitted limit were detected.

 Further details can be found in the final report.